Released On 10th Sep 2019

 When the goods have reached the specified destination, the buyer takes on the risk and responsibility for the unloading of the goods and clearing them for import.
 The buyer in a DAP shipping agreement also has responsibility for paying import duties and any other clearance or local taxes.

 DDP is another international trade term (an Incoterm) which stands for Delivered Duty Paid.
-It’s quite similar in many ways to DAP except that DDP represents the maximum responsibility in costs and risk assumption from beginning to end for the seller.
+It’s quite similar in many ways to DAP except that DDP shipping terms represent the maximum responsibility in costs and risk assumption from beginning to end for the seller.

 As with DAP, the seller in a DDP agreement assumes all the risks and costs of the operation to deliver the goods to a specified place in the country of importation.
 However, in a Delivered Duty Paid arrangement, it is the seller, not the buyer, who also bears the costs and taxes of import clearance.